Overview

 investment managers who provide discretionary management of individual portfolios using a variety of

-receive separate disclosure from such investment managers regarding any such investment manager’s
+separate disclosures from such investment managers regarding any such investment manager’s advisory

 B. You are advised investing in securities involves risk of loss, including the potential loss of principal.